-Open reading frames (ORFs) were predicted from trimmed metagenomic reads using MetaGene (Noguchi et al., 2006) accepting those >90 bp.ORFs were translated using the standard bacterial/plastid translation table and comparedto protein sequences from the Kyoto Encyclopedia of Genes and Genomes (KEGG) GENES database (release 58) using the Basic Local Alignment Search Tool (BLAST) (Altschul et al., 1990).
+Open reading frames (ORFs) were predicted from trimmed metagenomic reads using MetaGene (Noguchi et al., 2006) accepting those >90 bp in length.
+ORFs were translated using the standard bacterial/plastid translation table and compared to protein sequences from the Kyoto Encyclopedia of Genes and Genomes (KEGG) GENES database (release 58) using the Basic Local Alignment Search Tool (BLAST) (Altschul et al., 1990).
 KEGG GENES is a collection of genes from all complete genomes from public resources.
-The BLAST output was processed using KEGG Orthology Based Annotation System (KOBAS) version 2.0 (Xie et al., 2011) accepting assignments to KEGG Orthology (KO) groupswith e-value <1e−05 and rank >5.
-Matches to KO that are functional markersfor carbon, nitrogen and sulfur conversions (Table S2) were normalized to 100 000 reads per sample and counted.
+The BLAST output was processed using KEGG Orthology Based Annotation System (KOBAS) version 2.0 (Xie et al., 2011) accepting assignments to KEGG Orthology (KO) groups with e-value <1e−05 and rank >5.
+Matches to KO that are functional markers for carbon, nitrogen and sulfur conversions (Table S2) were normalized to 100 000 reads per sample and counted.
 Normalized frequencies of markers from the same pathway were averaged and those from different pathways were summed.
-Marker enzymes wereassigned to taxonomic groupsbased on the species of origin of the best KEGG GENES BLASTp match.
+Marker enzymes were assigned to taxonomic groups based on the species of origin of the best KEGG GENES BLASTp match.
 Marker genes not represented in KO were retrieved by alternative strategies.
 Organic Lake rhodopsin homologs were retrieved if they had a top BLAST match to any in a list of 139 entries in the KEGG GENES database affiliated with bacteriorhodopsin, xanthorhodopsin, halorhodopsin or proteorhodopsin.
-The DMSP lyases and demethylases with experimentally confirmed function were retrieved from National Center for Biotechnology Information (NCBI) (www.ncbi.nlm.nih.gov) sequence databases (Table S3).
+The DMSP lyases and demethylases with experimentally confirmed function were retrieved from the National Center for Biotechnology Information (NCBI) (www.ncbi.nlm.nih.gov) sequence databases (Table S3).
 These sequences were used to query a BLAST database of translated ORFs predicted from Organic Lake metagenomic reads.
-Matches were accepted if e-value was <1e−10 and sequence identity was within the range shared by the query enzymes of the same family.
-The same process was used to determine the frequency of homologs of these genes in Ace Lake and the Global Ocean Sampling (GOS) expedition metagenomes.
-Counts of dddD, dddL, dddP and dmdA was comparable to that obtained by Howard et al. (2008) (*Table S**).
+Matches were accepted if the e-value was <1e−10 and sequence identity was within the range shared by the query enzymes of the same family.
+The same process was used to determine the frequency of homologs of these genes in metagenome data from Ace Lake and the GOS expedition.
+Counts of dddD, dddL, dddP and dmdA genes were comparable to that obtained by Howard et al. (2008) (*Table S**).

-Comparing functional gene frequencies between metagenomic samples

-Frequencies of genes of interest were normalized to 100 Mb.
-This was to allow comparison between Antarctic Lake and GOS metagenomes, which were sequenced using different sequencing technologies.
+Frequencies of genes of interest were normalized to 100 Mb in order to allow comparison between Antarctic lake and GOS metagenomes, which were sequenced using different DNA sequencing technologies.
 The number of total base pairs from each GOS sample was estimated by multiplying the number of reads from each sample by the average read length (822 bp) (Rusch et al., 2007).
 Frequencies of the single copy gene recA was retrieved as described for other genes of interest (above) using the E. coli K12 (Table S3) homolog as the query.
 An e-value cut-off of <1e-20 was used as established by Howard et al. (2008).
 The percentage of genomes containing a gene of interest in a sample was estimated by dividing the normalized count of each gene of interest by the recA count .

-Phylogenetic analyses

 Marker gene sequences for phylogenetic analysis were clustered using the CD-HIT web server (Huang et al., 2010) at 90% global amino acid identity.
 A representative sequence from the clusters that resided within a desired conserved region and homologs from NR were used in phylogenetic analyses performed in MEGA 5.05 (Tamura et al. 2011).
 Sequences were aligned with MUSCLE (Robert, 2004) using default parameters (gap opening penalty: −a2.9, gap extension penalty: 0).
-Neighbor-joining was used to compute the phylogenies with Poisson substitution model, uniform rates of change and complete deletion of alignment gaps.
+Neighbor-joining was used to compute the phylogenies with a Poisson substitution model, uniform rates of change and complete deletion of alignment gaps.
 Node support was tested with bootstrap analysis (500 replicates).

-Results and Discussion
+Results and discussion

 Abiotic properties and water column structure